turicas/outputty/README.markdown

 > If do you want to see more examples, see `tests/test_*.py`.

-> To run these examples, see the folder `samples`.
+> To run these examples, see the folder `examples`.

 Type Of Data
 ------------